 - Place the interfaced flap exterior and the flap lining WRONG sides together, matching the raw edges all around.
 Pin in place.

 - Working on the exterior side of the flap, open out one folded side of the bias tape and align the raw edge of the binding to the raw edge of the fabric along both sides and across the top.
 Pin in place, being careful to ease the binding around the corners.

 - Stitch the binding in place, following along in the crease line.

 - When stitched in place, fold the bias tape over the raw edge to the lining side of the flap.
 The folded edge should cover your first line of stitching.
 Pin in place.

 - Flip the flap back over so the exterior is facing up.
 Edgestitch the binding in place through all the layers.
 You are stitch right along the original seam within the binding strip.

 - Keep your stitching as close to the original seam as you possibly can to insure you catch both the front and back of your binding in the seam.

-NOTE: If you are new to working with bias binding, check out our tutorial: Bias Binding: Figuring Yardage, Cutting, Making, Attaching.
+NOTE: If you are new to working with bias binding, check out our full bias binding tutorial.
 In addition, if you are worried about keeping your stitch line straight with this narrow binding, you can use a zig zag stitch.
-A zig zag is more ‘forgiving’ than a straight stitch; in other words, your seam line can wobble a little without it being noticeable on the finished piece.
+A zig zag is more forgiving than a straight stitch; in other words, your seam line can wobble a little without it being noticeable on the finished piece.